lightning/bolts/ext-dynamic-commitments.md

 While Taproot channels are useful, they present some novel challenges with respect to network-wide interoperability.
-Notably, a useful Taproot channel construction must by definition make use of the new Taproot output type, which is not and cannot be a P2WSH output of the format detailed in BOLT 3 for the funding output.
+Notably, a useful Taproot channel construction must by definition make use of the new Taproot output type, which does not and cannot use the output script format detailed in BOLT 3 for the funding output.
 Pairing this fact with what we described in the previous section, it is necessarily the case that the funding output of a Taproot channel cannot be properly announced by the current gossip system.

-With this background out of the way we are finally fully primed to understand the nuances of the design.

 ## Design Overview
 The main goal of this proposal is to be able to change all of the historically